silvererudite/Thesis_works/Pre-II.md

 ### Related studies where EDA measures various psychological states

 According to [5], EDA is one of the earliest signals to be used for quantifying emotional excitement.
 In [2], the researchers bring forth an extensive system which analyses human emotional arousal with the help of EDA.
 EDA was also used to measure stress, where an open source tool was proposed which was able to predict stress with an accuracy of 92% in [4].
 It is also used in the field of virtual reality where the researchers used kernel based extreme-learning machine [6] to classify different levels of stress in an environment which simulated stressful conditions, achieving 95% accuracy.
 These are just a few examples of the vast area of research that is ongoing in the field of psychoanalysis and undoubtedly EDA plays a huge role in it.

+### EDA signal processing

+For analysing these EDA signals, we will mainly focus on the *Event-related SCRs*  as it is indicative of sudden changes in emotions.
+For instance when visualized, these SCRs would show peaks in a graph if the user is emotionally aroused in response to some stimulus.
+We can characterize SCRs with four different metrics: latency, peak amplitude, rise time and recovery time, their explanations are omitted for sake of brevity.
+However our focus is on the problems that arise on when analysing these signals.
+It is seen that EDA signals are not exactly flat before and after a peak and the peaks often appear consecutively hindering analysis.
+Therefore the signal needs to undergo some preprocessing for classification.

+1. Downsampling - we did not apply downsampling here as the data points are already sampled at 4Hz.
+This sampling rate was appropriate for analysis.
+2. Filtering - We had to apply *median filter* to separate the tonic signals from the data as they are non-indicative of emotional arousal.
+The median filter smoothes the signals leaving the desired phasic signals.
+3. Peak detection - we applied built-in algorithms in the neurokit2 python package for automating this task.

+### Feature extraction

+For preliminary purposes, we are interested in the statistical features of EDA namely Number of GSR peaks, mean peak amplitutde and mean peak magnitude.